-\ The time required would vary depending on the size, complexity and location of the project.
+The time required would vary depending on the size, complexity, and location of the project.

-The procedure presented in the attached flowchart and described in the following text should be followed in determining pavement structure.
-The primary focus of this section is to provide guidance to the pavement engineer to request the proper number and location of cores/borings/ground-penetrating radar (GPR).
-Assistance from the Field Explorations Division contact may be required for determining locations of specific soil borings and pavement cores.
+The procedure presented in the attached flowchart and described below should be followed in determining pavement structure.
+The primary focus of this section is to provide guidance to the pavement engineer to request the proper number and location of cores, borings, or GPR for pavement thickness.
+Assistance from the Field Explorations Division (FED) contact may be required for determining locations of specific soil borings and pavement cores.
 The steps identified in this section are to be completed in conjunction with new or rehabilitation pavement design procedures.